-Meetings of the Board
+• Meetings of the Board

 The Board shall meet bi-annually.
-The Annual General Meeting shall take place on a date between 14 February and 14 March.
+The Annual General Meeting shall take place in the month of February or March as agreed.
 The Annual Business Meeting shall take place in the month of September or October, as agreed.
 The date and venue of both the Annual General Meeting and the Annual Business Meeting shall be decided at the previous Annual General Meeting of the Board.